-HIE stands for hypoxic-ischaemic encephalopathy.
-In simple terms HIE is a lack of oxygen to the brain.
+Hypoxic-ischaemic encephalopathy (HIE) is where there is a lack of oxygen and blood flow to the brain.
 It can occur before, during, or shortly after labour.
 It can happen in older children too.
 You may also hear the term “asphyxia” or “birth asphyxia”.
 These mean the same thing.

 What causes HIE?

 There are many different causes of HIE.

 There are lots of other possible causes (too many to list here).
 It is always best to seek a medical opinion if further details are needed.

 HIE doesn’t seem to be talked about much in the UK, but unfortunately it isn’t uncommon.
 It affects 3-4 in every 1000 babies.
 If you consider that last year there were 640,370 live births in England and Wales (Office for National Statistics) then potentially 50 babies a week are experiencing a HIE event.

 Peeps is raising awareness, making sure that people affected by it can get the support needed.

 There isn’t, as yet, a cure for HIE.
 Babies who experience moderate to severe HIE will in most cases receive “cooling” treatment.
 The full name for this is therapeutic hypothermia.
 It is where the baby’s temperature is lowered for 72 hours, using cooling mats or jackets.
 Cooling has to be started as soon as possible, and within the first 5-6 hours of the HIE event.
 Cooling has been shown to limit the extent of injury to the brain.

 It’s not always possible to hold your baby while they are being cooled.
 This can be hard for parents.
 There are things you can still do though; talk or sing to them (don’t worry if anyone else can hear you!) or gently stroke their hand, giving reassurance that you are there.

 They may also be given medication to help.
 Some HIE events cause seizure activity for example.
 Your doctor or nurse will be able to explain what the best treatment is, and talk you through a plan.